Swiatek and Sabalenka power into Madrid quarterfinals a day after blackout. Top seed Zverev loses

 Americans Tommy Paul and Frances Tiafoe both won their matches.
 The 11th-seeded Paul defeated Karen Khachanov 6-3, 3-6, 6-2, while the 16th-seeded Tiafoe beat Alexandre Muller 6-3, 6-3.

 Paul was among the players having to play doubles on the same day as their singles matches.
-Another was 19-year-old Jakub Mensik, who defeated Alexander Bublik 6-3, 6-2 before having to play his doubles match on the same court a bit later.
+Another was 19-year-old Jakub Mensik, the Miami winner who defeated Alexander Bublik 6-3, 6-2 before having to play his doubles match on the same court a bit later.

+The 27-year-old Bublik joked in a conversation with the match's referee during a changeover.

+"Remember when tennis was easy?
+Like five years ago it was super easy to play tennis,” the four-time winner on tour said.
+“A bunch of random people in the top 50, barely moving.
+Now this guy is not even top 5, not even top 10.
+What is that?”

 There were huge lines outside the complex, and people with tickets for Monday's matches were not allowed back in on Tuesday.